 In 2006, the Federal Emergency Management Agency (FEMA) completed a Flood Insurance Study of Montgomery County, Maryland, and incorporated areas.
 This study revises and supersedes previous Flood Insurance Study reports and/or Flood Insurance Rate Maps for these areas including Washington Grove.
 This study developed flood risk data to be used to establish actuarial flood insurance rates.
 The information is also to be used by local governments to update floodplain regulations and to promote sound land use and floodplain development.
-This study concluded that Washington Grove is among the incorporated areas of Montgomery County that are noten-floodprone.
+This study concluded that Washington Grove is among the incorporated areas of Montgomery County that are not_n-floodprone.

-Develop a Town Stormwater Management Manual based on those used by other jurisdictions.
-This manual should include resident education recommendations as well as standards for new and updated construction.
+- Develop a Town Stormwater Management Manual based on those used by other jurisdictions.
+This manual should include resident education recommendations as well as standards for new and updated construction. - Incoroprate stormwater management provisions into the procedures for issuance of building permits, including permits for construction on Town property. - Continue seasonal removal of leaves and debris from drainage swales. - Conduct periodic inspections of swales and critical drainage points, with additional inspections particularly prior to predicted heavy rainfall.